Projects & Progress

 Grants are used to foster the resilience of the reserves in the face of environmental and community pressures.
 As the reserves are relatively small and the pressures large, natural restoration processes are often thwarted, necessitating support through various bushcare initiatives.

 Community education projects are similarly important, and over the years SERAG has organised a number of community events and displays to celebrate and encourage community knowledge and appreciation of these special areas.
-For example, Overwintering: Summer on the Swan was a year-long project drawing community attention to the importance of the river as habitat for trans-equatorial migratory species, culminating with an exhibition of original prints at Nyisztor Studio to celebrate World Migratory Bird Day 2020.
+For example, World Migratory Bird Day is celebrated in conjunction with the Friends of Melville Bird Sanctuary along the foreshore at Attadale when migratory birds return from the northern hemisphere.

 SERAG becomes conscientiously involved in community consultation processes associated with management planning and review, periodically organised by managing authorities.
 When the need arises, SERAG will actively engage in advocacy in support of or against a particular issue that we believe impacts on the well-being of the natural values of the Swan River Estuary.
 (We campaigned strongly against the construction of an artificial wave park complex on the shores of the SEMP at Alfred Cove, for example.)
-We also initiate and contribute to relevant research projects.
+We also initiate and contribute to relevant research projects, such as the impact of wave action on fragile areas such as the lagoon at Pelican Point.

 The support of our membership and other community volunteers is vital to the success of these initiatives.
-Partnerships are developed between SERAG Inc. and corporate sponsors, and with other environmental or community groups to support these projects.
-Over the past few years many hundreds of school children, university students and corporate volunteers have joined with SERAG to contribute many thousands of hours caring for these unique and beautiful parts of the Swan River Estuary.
+Partnerships are developed between SERAG and other environmental or community groups to support these projects.
+Over the past few years many hundreds of university students and corporate volunteers have joined with SERAG to contribute thousands of hours caring for these unique and beautiful parts of the Swan River Estuary.

 Understanding the importance of the sites, volunteers have willingly weeded, planted, mulched, installed fencing and erosion-mitigation structures, watered new plantings over hot summers, conducted guided tours and collected litter.
 We recognise that this is not easy work, so we are extremely encouraged by and grateful for such support.